Current as of Nov. 6, 2020

-The coronavirus disease 2019 pandemic has upended lives everywhere.
+The coronavirus pandemic has upended lives everywhere.
 Staying home and away from usual support systems can challenge even the strongest relationships.

 If your family is feeling the strain, Military OneSource can help.
 Our Building Healthy Relationships specialty consultations offer coaching sessions, practical tools, resources and problem-solving techniques.

 Individual tracks are available by phone and video to improve connections with your children, your partner and others during these uncertain times.

 The COVID-19 pandemic can strain even the strongest relationship.
 Review our guide for ways to cope.

 Specialty consultations for all of your important relationships

 The Building Healthy Relationships specialty consultations offer a variety of tracks that are customized to different relationships.
 When you call Military OneSource to arrange a specialty consultation, your consultant will help you identify the track — or tracks — that are right for you.

 - Building Healthy Relationships with Your Significant Other.
 This track includes personalized coaching sessions, educational resources, guidance and tools to support a stronger partnership during the COVID-19 pandemic and beyond.

 - Healthy Parent-Child Connections.
 You will work with a consultant to identify goals for your relationship with your child.
 Your consultant will also give you education and resources to enhance your bond.
 If appropriate, your child may attend sessions with you.